Skip to contents

 boundaries

-The extent of the plot.
-If NULL, the extent will be calculated from the data.
-If a numeric vector of length 4, it should be in the format c(xmin, xmax, ymin, ymax).
-It can also be an object created by
+The spatial extent (bounding box) of the plot.
+If NULL, the extent is calculated automatically from the data or, when crop = TRUE, from the tissue coordinates.
+Can be a numeric vector in the format c(xmin, xmax, ymin, ymax) or a terra::SpatExtent object.

 crop